World War I prisoners of war in Germany: Detention and sentencings

-Falling foul of camp rules exposed a prisoner to sanctions, which could come about for various reasons: refusal to salute, refusal to answer during roll call, insubordination, possession of banned objects like paper, wearing civilian clothes, escape or attempted escape.

 Detention could take three forms.
 First, the Gelinder Arrest ("mild detention") of up to nine weeks simply involved locking up the prisoner, but theoretically with no further deprivation.
 Second was the Mittelarrest, lasting up to three weeks.
 The prisoner could receive nothing from the outside except 10000 g of potato bread and a supplement on the fourth day of captivity.
 Finally, the Strenger Arrest, lasting two weeks, was similar to the Mittelarrest but included light deprivation.
 If no detention cell was available in the camp, standing at a post was used as punishment, in which case German military regulations specified that prisoners punished with Strenger Arrest must also stand at a post for two hours a day.

 Post punishment would become the symbol of this detention.
 The principle was simple: the prisoner was attached to a post, a tree or against a wall, hands behind his back, and had to remain in this position, which prevented him from moving, for a certain amount of time, without eating or drinking.
 Several variations on this punishment were invented, such as one where the prisoner was raised onto bricks while being attached and once he was solidly attached, the bricks were removed, rendering the punishment even more painful.
 The Hague Convention specified that "Prisoners of war shall be subject to the laws, regulations, and orders in force in the army of the State in whose power they are.
 Any act of insubordination justifies the adoption towards them of such measures of severity as may be considered necessary."
 Post punishment was applied in the German Army until its abolition on 18 May 1917; for prisoners, abolition came at the end of 1916 after a complaint by France.

 Sabotage, espionage, sexual crimes, and murder were the most serious crimes, consequently judged by military tribunals.
 These could impose the death penalty, which, however, was never used except in the case of four British prisoners shot on 24 June 1918 upon the order of two German military tribunals for having killed a German guard during an escape attempt.
 From 1915 to 1918, the high court martial of Württemberg handed down 655 sentences.
 Prison terms might be for one year for aggravated insubordination or one to three years for bodily harm to a superior.
 Harsher penalties could reach up to 15 years; for instance, this was the term given to two French prisoners who murdered a guard in 1916.